-Note: If your Echo device is not in setup mode, hold down the Action button (the button with the dot) for at least 8 seconds to enter setup mode.
+Note: If your Echo device is not in setup mode, hold down the Action button for at least 8 seconds to enter setup mode.

-After the setup is complete, your device is shown on the Shared devices page on the A4B web portal, with the status of Synced.
+After the setup is complete, your device should be displayed on the Shared devices page on the A4B web portal, with the status of Synced.

-- On the Amazon website, click the Alexa Skills tab to search for and select Zoom for Alexa.
+- On the Amazon website, click the Alexa Skills tab to search for and select Alexa For Zoom Rooms.

-- Sign into Amazon with the account configured as the master account, then click the Enable button to get this skill.
+- Sign in to Amazon with the account configured as the parent account, then click the Enable button to get this skill.

 - Click the Authorize button.

-- Go to the Enabled skills tab on the Skills page of your A4B console to verify that the Zoom for Alexa skill shows a status of Account linked.
+- Go to the Enabled skills tab on the Skills page of your A4B console to verify that the Alexa For Zoom Rooms skill shows a status of Account linked.

 Note: Instructions are available in the Managing Skill Groups section of the Alexa for Business Administration Guide.

-To create a Skill group that includes the Zoom for Alexa skill:
+To create a Skill group that includes the Alexa For Zoom Rooms skill:

-- On the A4B web portal, navigate to the Skill groups page.
+- On the A4B web portal, click Skill groups.